PeterAdr14/Smoothify/README.md

 Note: I have found the best way to create a Cloud Run function is through terminal operations
 - Upload a zip into a bucket (can be done with  the Cloud Bucket page)
   - gsutil cp ./archive.zip gs://[BUCKET_NAME]/
-- Deploy to Cloud Run from zip (must be done with command)
+- Deploy to Cloud Run from zip (must be done with the command)
   - gcloud run deploy [SERVICE_NAME] \
     --source gs://[BUCKET_NAME]/archive.zip \
     --region [YOUR REGION] \